MohamedHosam94/shopify-qr-code-generator/README.md

 # Build a Shopify app using React Router

 This is a Shopify app for managing QR codes.
-It is the code for the [Build a Shopify app using React Router tutorial](https://shopify.dev/docs/apps/getting-started/build-qr-code-app).

-You can [follow the tutorial](https://shopify.dev/docs/apps/getting-started/build-qr-code-app), or just browse the code.

 ## Quick start